 Melanie Kirkpatrick is a writer-journalist based in Connecticut and a senior fellow at the Hudson Institute, a Washington think tank.
-She contributes reviews and commentary to various publications, including the opinion pages of The Wall Street Journal, for which she worked from 1980 until mid-2009.
-Her books, Thanksgiving: The Holiday at the Heart of the American Experience (2016) and Escape from North Korea: The Untold Story of Asia’s Underground Railroad, are published by Encounter Books.
+She contributes reviews and commentary to various publications, including the opinion pages of The Wall Street Journal, for which she worked for 30 years.
+Her books include Lady Editor: Sarah Josepha Hale and the Making of the Modern American Woman (2021), Thanksgiving: The Holiday at the Heart of the American Experience (2016) and Escape from North Korea: The Untold Story of Asia’s Underground Railroad (2012).

-From 2001-2006 she was the editorial page’s associate editor, responsible for the daily Review & Outlook (editorials) column.
-Before that, she was op-ed editor of the paper.
+Melanie joined The Wall Street Journal in 1980, working as a copyeditor on the overnight desk in Hong Kong.
+She rose to become the global newspaper’s op-ed editor, a member of the editorial board, and deputy editor of the newspaper’s editorial pages.
 During her career at the Journal, she also oversaw the launch of OpinionJournal.com and other online products, managed the editing and production of books published by the Journal, and served as a member of the board of the Dow Jones Newspaper Fund.

 Melanie was a co-editor of the Journal’s series, Whitewater, a six-volume collection of Journal commentary during the Bill Clinton Administration.
 She was also co-editor of several editions of the Index of Economic Freedom, published annually by the Journal and the Heritage Foundation; the Index evaluates and ranks the world’s economies.